Lockhart, New South Wales

 Lockhart is a town in the Riverina Region of New South Wales, Australia.
-It is the location of the Lockhart Shire Council offices.
+It is the location of the Lockhart Shire Council.
 At the 2016 census, Lockhart had a population of 818 people.

 History

 Lockhart was named after C.G.N.
-Lockhart - a commissioner for Crown Lands in the Murrumbidgee River area in the 1850s.
+Lockhart – a commissioner for Crown Lands in the Murrumbidgee River area in the 1850s.
 It was originally known as Greens Gunyah, and renamed Lockhart in 1897.
-Greens Gunyah was so named because a Mr Green was the earliest settler and had a grog shop on the Urana - Wagga Wagga stagecoach route.
+Greens Gunyah was so named because a Mr. Green was the earliest settler, a stockman who had a grog shop on the Urana–Wagga Wagga stagecoach route.

 Ferriers Post Office opened on 16 May 1882 and was renamed Lockhart in 1898.

-In 1915, the Lockhart - Roll of Honour was unveiled, with 86 locals enlisted in National Service.
+In 1915, the Lockhart – Roll of Honour was unveiled, with 86 locals enlisted in National Service.

 A railway station served the town between 1901 and 1975, it has now been restored and converted into a New South Wales Rural Fire Service station.
 Seasonal grain trains service silos in the town.

+Lockhart formerly had a rugby league team who competed in the Group 13 Rugby League competition.
+The club wore blue and red jerseys.

-Tim Fischer, National Party leader (1990–1999) and 11th Deputy Prime Minister of Australia was born here.
+Tim Fischer, National Party leader (1990–1999) and 10th Deputy Prime Minister of Australia was born here.

+Attractions

 Water Tower Mural

 In October 2018 a water tower mural was opened in a park in the main street of Lockhart.
 It was created by artists Scott Nagy and Janne Birkner (Krimsone) in just three weeks and depicts a cascading waterfall surrounded by local flora and fauna.
 The mural covers a surface of over 600 square metres.
 Since the tower was painted, visitor numbers are up by close to 37 per cent.